hanskroner/SceneManager/README.md

 - Add and remove Lights to/from Groups and Scenes
 - Modify the state of a Light in a Scene
 - Save the state of a Light as a Preset
+- Create and modify Dynamic Scenes in Scenes
+- Apply Dynamic States to Scenes

 ## Limitations

 - Changing the current state of a Group is not possible through the application
-- Recalling Scenes is not possible through the application
-- There is no indication of when an operation has succesfully completed.
+- There is no indication of when an operation has successfully completed.
 This is a pretty big deal, but currently the deCONZ REST API does not provide a success or failure indication for Zigbee commands.
 It only does so for the REST commands.